Materials That Can Be Recycled

 100% of cooking waste oil is collected to be converted into bio-fuel.
 Cooking waste oil is recycled from all of Campus Dining’s locations: Northside Market (34th and Race Streets), Ross Commons (34th Street and Powelton Avenue), Handschumacher Dining Center (32nd and Chestnut Streets) and the Queen Lane Campus (2900 Queen Lane).

 Additional materials such as: light ballasts, light tubes, light bulbs, computers, tires, motor oil, industrial sized batteries, furniture and electronic equipment, waste toner and ink cartridges can be recycled.
 For details on how to recycle each of these items, consult the Drexel Green Recycling Guide [PDF].

 Grass clippings, leaves and small tree trimmings.
-The University Facilities Grounds Maintenance Department oversees the turning of the material into serviceable compost that can be used to support top soil and plant beds.
+The University Facilities and Real Estate Grounds Maintenance Department oversees the turning of the material into serviceable compost that can be used to support top soil and plant beds.